-Hugh Grant, Vanessa Kirby react to Golden Globe nominations
+Hugh Grant, Maria Bakalova react to Golden Globe nominations

 “I think this is the greatest day of my life.” — 12-year-old Helena Zengel, nominated for best supporting actress in a film for “News of the World.”

 “I’ve been doing home-schooling with an 8-year-old and 5-year-old.
 Anyone who has been doing home-schooling for the better part of a year deserves some little boost in morale.
-If you want me to make you a paper snowflake I can make you a really beautiful one.” — Hugh Grant, 60, nominated for best actor in a TV comedy for “The Undoing.”
+If you want me to make you a paper snowflake I can make you a really beautiful one.” — Hugh Grant nominated for best actor in a limited series or movie for “The Undoing.”

+“We’ve been praying, we’ve been hoping, we’ve been dreaming, but even in our wildest dreams we didn’t think something like this could happen to people from Eastern Europe.” — Maria Bakalova, who became the first Bulgarian Golden Globe nominee with her nod for best actress in a movie musical or comedy for “Borat Subsequent Moviefilm.”

 “I feel like there are some hidden gifts in this difficult time.
 With the awards this year, I think some of the bigger films that might have been released this year or taken up a lot of an audience’s bandwidth got pushed so I think it’s an opportunity to shine a light on some smaller movies.
 I think you can always find the opportunity in the obstacle.” — Riz Ahmed, nominated for best actor in drama film for “Sound of Metal.”